softwaredoug/idiot-proof-git/README.md

 Alias-based [opinionated git](https://softwaredoug.com/blog/2022/11/09/idiot-proof-git-aliases.html).

 Idiot-proofing your git experience with git aliases.
 No extra tools, no fuss, just standardized, opinionated aliases - for OSX users that use Github or Github Enterprise.
+Automagically uses the right 'trunk' for the situation - (upstream or origin, master or main...) - without you having to remember all that jazz.

 ## Installation and updating